ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 Storage settings are based on your selection of Bare Metal Server configuration and the storage type.

-### vSAN
+### vSAN storage

 vSAN is available only when you select the **Customized** Bare Metal configuration.
 Specify the following vSAN options:

 * **Number of vSAN Capacity Disks**: Specify the number of disks for the vSAN shared storage that you want to add.
 The disk quantities must be 2, 4, 6, or 8.
 * **Disk Type and Size for vSAN Capacity Disks**: Select the capacity that meets your shared storage needs.
-* **vSAN License**: Use the IBM-provided VMware license for the vSAN component by selecting **Include with purchase**, or bring your own license (BYOL) by selecting **I will provide** and entering your own license key.
+* **vSAN License**: Use the IBM-provided VMware license for the vSAN component by selecting **Include with purchase**, or Bring Your Own License (BYOL) by selecting **I will provide** and entering your own license key.

-### NFS
+### NFS storage

-When you select **NFS**, you add file-level shared storage for your instance.
-All shares use the same settings.
+When you select **NFS Storage**, you can add file-level shared storage for your instance where all shares use the same settings or you can specify different configuration settings for each file share.
 Specify the following NFS options:

+**Note:** The number of file shares must be in the range of 1 to 32.

+* **Configure shares individually**: Select to specify different configuration settings for each file share.
-* **Number of Shares**: Specify the number of file shares for the NFS shared storage that you want to add.
-The number of file shares must be in the range of 1 to 32.
+* **Number of Shares**: When using the same configuration setting for each file share, specify the number of file shares for the NFS shared storage that you want to add.
 * **Size**: Select the capacity that meets your shared storage needs.
 * **Performance**: Select the IOPS (Input/output Operations Per Second) per GB based on your workload requirements.
-The performance levels available to you depend on the {{site.data.keyword.CloudDataCent_notm}} that you select.

-### Custom NFS

-When you select **Custom NFS**, you can specify the settings for each share of the file-level shared storage.
+* **ADD NFS**: Select to add individual file shares that use different configuration settings.

 Table 3.
 NFS performance level options